stridecolossus/JOVE/docs/blog/part-2-triangle/commands.md

 }
 ```

-The command interface abstracts the signature of a `VkCmdXXX` command whose arguments are always comprised of the API and a handle to the command buffer.
+The `Command` interface abstracts the signature of a Vulkan command whose arguments are always comprised of the API and a handle to the command buffer.

 ### Command Pool